tahmid-chowdhury/SOFE4630U-MS2/README.md

       ```cmd
       kubectl get deployment
       ```
+      A tip to make it easier is to add the **--watch** argument to the command.
+You can use this argument for the commands below as well, such as get pods, get service, etc. And if you would like to terminate the command, just press **CTRL+C**.

+      ```cmd
+      kubectl get deployment --watch
+      ```
-   4. While the following command can access the status of pods
+   5. While the following command can access the status of pods

       ```cmd
       kubectl get pods